Maryland Workers’ Compensation Lawyers Assisting Construction Workers

 Here in Maryland, our construction workers build the places we work, shop, and live.
 We depend on them to build our infrastructure and keep it thriving.
 It’s a tough occupation and the number of on-the-job injuries is higher than in other lines of work.
 The statistics don’t lie; OSHA reports that 99 construction workers are killed on the job every week, which works out to more than 14 deaths per day.

 If you are a Maryland construction worker injured on the job, you may be eligible for workers’ compensation benefits.
-The attorneys at Plaxen & Adler, P.A. can help you and your family seek the benefits you need to pay your medical bills and obtain lost wages from the time you’ve taken off work to heal from your injuries.
+The attorneys at Plaxen Adler Muncy, P.A. can help you and your family seek the benefits you need to pay your medical bills and obtain lost wages from the time you’ve taken off work to heal from your injuries.
 You don’t have to prove any negligence on the part of your employer to claim workers’ compensation benefits.
 However, you may find your benefits denied, or not sufficient enough to cover your injuries or disability.
 Our legal team can help.

 The “Fatal Four”